Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 A neural architecture search algorithm for volumetric (3D) segmentation of the pancreas and pancreatic tumor from CT image.

 # Model Overview
-This model is trained using the state-of-the-art algorithm [1] of the "Medical Segmentation Decathlon Challenge 2018" with 196 training images and 56 validation images.
+This model is trained using the state-of-the-art algorithm [1] of the "Medical Segmentation Decathlon Challenge 2018" with 196 training images, 56 validation images, and 28 testing images.

 ## Data
 The training dataset is Task09_Spleen.tar from http://medicaldecathlon.com/.
+And the data list/split can be created with the script `scripts/prepare_datalist.py`.

 ## Training configuration
 The training was performed with at least 16GB-memory GPUs.